The human rights complaint process: A guide for respondents

 - the complainant has shown that there is reason to believe that the Act may have been contravened (you may have discriminated against someone);

-- the alleged contravention of the Act occurred in Alberta and is not within the jurisdiction of the Canadian Human Rights Commission; and
+- the alleged contravention of the Act occurred in Alberta and is not within the authority of the Canadian Human Rights Commission; and

 - the complaint was made within one year after the alleged contravention of the Act.
 Neither the Director of the Commission nor the Chief of the Commission and Tribunals has the discretion to extend the one-year limit defined in the Act.